wnqw/wnqw/README.md

-- 👋 Hi!
-I’m Wenqing, a PhD student at Northeastern University.
-My research focus is representing human cognition and behavior in autonomous agents/robots and improving their abilities in acquiring knowledge about the environments.
-My research also focuses on real-world applications of reinforcement learning and intelligent autonomous agents.
+- I’m Wenqing Wang, a CS Ph.D. student at Khoury College of Northeastern University, advised by Dr. Stacy Marsella, working on AI research.
+My research interests include machine learning, computer vision, natural language processing, and human-robot interaction.

 <!---
 wnqw/wnqw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.